Facelift in the Washington, DC Metro

 When can I travel after facelift surgery?

 Patients should remain in the area at least the first day after plastic surgery.
-Regional travel by car is allowed the following day after surgery.
+Regional travel by car is usually allowed the following day after surgery.
 Patients should wait at least 1 week before air travel after plastic surgery, but waiting 2 weeks is preferred.
 The risks associated with travel reduce with time.

 When can I wear makeup or shave after facelift surgery?